brainglobe/brainglobe-heatmap/README.md

 ).show()
 ```

-Here, `format` spcifies if a 2D plot should be made (using `matplotlib`) or a 3D rendering instead (using `brainrender`).
+Here, `format` specifies if a 2D plot should be made (using `matplotlib`) or a 3D rendering instead (using `brainrender`).
 The `cmap` parameter specifies the colormap used and `vmin, vmax` the color range.

 ### Regions coordinates
-You can use `bgheatmap` to get the coordinates of the 2D 'slices' (in the 2D plane's coordinates system):
+You can use `brainglobe-heatmap` to get the coordinates of the 2D 'slices' (in the 2D plane's coordinates system):

 ```python